Frequently Asked Questions About Victoria Woodhull

 The fact that she would be seven months shy of 35 on the day of the

-inauguration probably went unnoticed by her contemporaries.
+inauguration largely went unnoticed by her contemporaries.
 Those

 who objected to her candidacy usually objected on the basis of her

-gender and not her age.
-In fact, one Congressman told her that
+gender or reputation and not her age.
+In fact, she claimed one Congressman told her that

 because she was a woman, she wasn't a U.S. citizen.
 If you're not a